VikkyUre/UsermanagementDashboard/README.md

 Follow these steps to set up and run the project:

-1. Clone the repository:

-git clone <repository-url>
-cd ajackus-assignment

-2. Install dependencies:
+1. Install dependencies:

 npm install

-3. Start the development server:
+2. Start the development server:

 npm start

-4. Open your browser and navigate to http://localhost:3000.
+3. Open your browser and navigate to http://localhost:3000.

 ---